University of Richmond: School of Arts & Sciences

-All Richmond undergraduate students begin their course work in the School of Arts & Sciences (A&S), which offers 38 majors and 10 concentrations in the arts, sciences, social sciences, and humanities.
-The School of Arts & Sciences is composed of 22 departments and 10 interdisciplinary programs.
-After one full year of study, students may decide to pursue majors in the other undergraduate schools, though 70 percent of students choose to remain in A&S.
+All Richmond undergraduate students begin their coursework in the School of Arts & Sciences (A&S), which offers 38 majors and 10 concentrations in the arts, sciences, social sciences, and humanities.
+The School of Arts & Sciences has 22 departments and 10 interdisciplinary programs.
+After one full year of study, students may decide to pursue majors in other undergraduate schools, though 70 percent of students choose to remain in A&S.

 Robins School of Business

-The Robins School of Business was established in 1949 and offers undergraduate, graduate and executive education programs.
+The Robins School of Business was established in 1949 and offers undergraduate, graduate, and executive education programs.
 It is named after alumnus E. Claiborne Robins.
-Admission into the Robins School of Business is granted to students who have completed basic Accounting, Economics and Math courses at the end of three semester while maintaining a Grade Point Average of 2.7 or higher.
+Admission into the Robins School of Business is granted to students who have completed basic Accounting, Economics, and Math courses at the end of three semesters while maintaining a Grade Point Average of 2.7 or higher.

 Jepson School of Leadership Studies

 The Jepson School of Leadership Studies was founded to address a perceived need in the modern world for the academic study of leadership.
-The school blends a curriculum of economics, history, literature, philosophy, politics, psychology and religion so that students can learn conceptual tools that support the exercise of leadership in varied settings.
-As of 2016, the Jepson School remains as the only school of its kind in the United States that is completely devoted to the study of leadership.
+The school blends a curriculum of economics, history, literature, philosophy, politics, psychology, and religion so that students can learn conceptual tools that support the exercise of leadership in varied settings.
+As of 2016, the Jepson School remains the only school of its kind in the United States that is completely devoted to the study of leadership.
+As of 2025, the Jepson School offers undergraduate leadership studies (major and minor) with an emphasis on experiential learning through internships and research and sponsors public speaker series such as the Jepson Leadership Forum.

 School of Law

-Chartered in 1840, Richmond College was only 30 years old when it added a Law Department.
-The initial years were very successful for the new Law Department but during the difficult financial times that followed the Civil War, legal education was intermittent at Richmond College until 1890.
-In that year, the family of the late T.C.
-Williams Sr., endowed a Professorship of Law, thus assuring the continuous teaching of law at Richmond College.
-The law school was granted membership in the Association of American Law Schools in 1930 and now enrolls approximately 500 full-time students and has 4,300 active alumni.